-Career Professionals of Canada’s Career Development Practitioner (CDP) Certificate Program is aligned to the Canadian Standards and Guidelines for Career Development Practitioners (S&Gs).
-The CDP-01 and CDP-02 Courses will help you meet the mandatory minimum requirements for Ethics and Theory so that you can pursue your provincial Certified Career Development Practitioner / Professional (CCDP) certification.
+Career Professionals of Canada’s Career Development Practitioner (CDP) Courses are aligned to the Canadian Standards and Guidelines for Career Development Practitioners (S&Gs).
+The CDP-01 and CDP-02 Courses will help you meet the mandatory minimum requirements for Ethics acareer-development-practitioner-certificate-program-cdp/nd Theory so that you can pursue your provincial Certified Career Development Practitioner / Professional (CCDP) certification.

 What is the CCDP Program?